 Avalon 8X32 Mini HD Binoculars

 The Avalon 8X32 Mini HD Binoculars are small in size yet big on performance.
 They are slightly larger than your average pocket size binoculars but much smaller than any standard marine binoculars.
-A perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
+They are a perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
 This model combines Avalon’s HD lenses, compact easy to use design and a wide field of view (6.9 degrees) to spot and follow the whales.
-Just to top things up, the Avalon 8X32 Mini HD Binoculars are also 100% waterproof and fog proof.
+Just to top things up, the Avalon 8X32 Mini HD Binoculars are also 100% waterproof and fog-proof.

 We tested them on two separate whale watching trips.
-Once when the water was relatively calm and again in pretty bumpy seas.
-These binoculars performed extremely well during both trips, provided excellent views of the whales from both near and far and were very easy to use single handed.
+First trip when the water was relatively calm and again in pretty bumpy seas.
+These binoculars performed extremely well during both trips, provided excellent views of the whales from both near and far and were very easy to use single-handed.
 The Avalon 8X32 Mini HD Binoculars are also one of our favourite all-around binoculars.
-So if you need excellent quality binoculars to also use for travel, watching scenery, wildlife, birdwatching or sports then we highly recommend them.
-They currently sell for only $189 which we believe is a bargain for a product at this level.
+So if you need excellent quality binoculars to also use for travel, watching scenery, wildlife, bird watching or sports then we highly recommend them.
+They currently sell for only $299 which, we believe, is a bargain for a product at this level.

 Nikon Aculon 7X35 Binoculars

 With this model Nikon has really pushed the limits of what they can deliver as low to mid-priced binoculars.
 Another important feature is their long eye relief.
 In plain English this means that the Nikon Aculon 7×35 binoculars work perfectly while used with or without eye glasses.
 They are also nice to grip, handle and focus.
 Surprisingly the Nikon’s image was nearly as bright as the full sized binoculars we tested, although being a much more compact pair.
-Currently discounted to $259 the Nikon Aculon 7×35 are excellent binoculars for whale watching.
+At $359 the Nikon Aculon 7×35 are excellent binoculars for whale watching.